Tangkhul language

-According to another theory, the term "Tangkhul" is derived from "Thankhul", meaning "Than village" in Meitei language.

 Tangkhul became a written language for the first time in the year 1897, when William Pettigrew compiled "Tangkhul Primer and Catechism", during his Christian missionary activities.

 The Department of Language Planning and Implementation of the Government of Manipur offers a sum of ₹5000, to every individual who learns Tangkhul language, under certain terms and conditions.

 Tangkhul shares 93%–94% lexical similarity with the Somra variety of Tangkhul, 31% with Tangkhul Naga spoken in India, 51%–52% with Akyaung Ari Naga, and 29%–32% with Koki Naga.